Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Discussion and Conclusion

-\textbf{Limitations.} The following limitations are well-characterised and do not undermine the central findings.
-Crucially, the central survivorship finding---that 70.5\% of users appear in only a single period, and that departure is driven by engagement depth and breadth rather than ideological content---rests entirely on binary presence-and-absence indicators, not on classifier-assigned labels; classifier error therefore cannot affect this core result.
-Polarity-based analyses (echo-chamber measurement and future-polarity regression) do carry classifier error, but these rest on the direction and rank-ordering of effects rather than on precise label counts, and the survivorship mechanism we identify would be expected to strengthen, not weaken, with more accurate labels.
+\textbf{Limitations.} Crucially, the central survivorship finding (70.5\% of users appear in a single period, and departure tracks engagement rather than ideology) rests on binary presence indicators, not classifier labels, so classifier error cannot affect it.
+Polarity-based analyses (echo chambers, future-polarity regression) do carry classifier error, but rest on the direction and rank-ordering of effects, not precise counts; more accurate labels would strengthen, not weaken, the survivorship mechanism.
 The regression and SHAP analyses are predictive and correlational; they identify features that co-vary with future polarity, not causes of opinion change.
-The continuous polarity metric assigns zero both to genuinely neutral users and to the small fraction ($<$4\%) who post equal numbers of pro- and anti-Brexit comments---a conflation resolvable by treating stance counts as simplex coordinates.
+The continuous polarity metric assigns zero both to genuinely neutral users and to the small fraction ($<$4\%) who post equal numbers of pro- and anti-Brexit comments, a conflation resolvable by treating stance counts as simplex coordinates.
 Reddit's API surfaces only content, not reads: lurkers are invisible, and apparent ``departure'' may reflect passive participation rather than genuine disengagement.
+We define departure by posting absence; although a minority of single-period absences are temporary returns, the retention patterns are stable under stricter, multi-period definitions (\cref{fig:survivor_robust}).
 Event-based period boundaries are motivated by the substantive goal of capturing coherent phases of the Brexit debate; coarser temporal windows would lower the 70.5\% transience figure, making the claim more conservative, not more extreme.
 Scope is limited to a single subreddit on a single topic; the mechanism we identify is unlikely to be platform-specific (see \cref{sec:related} and the discussion of generalisability below).